ARMmbed/equip-cpp/README.md

 Read more about the [mbed Provisioning App](https://github.com/ARMmbed/mbed-provisioning-app-docs).

 See the [reference application](https://github.com/ARMmbed/voytalk-hello-mbed) to get started.
 Or the API docs for a full reference.

+## License
+This project is licensed under Apache-2.0

+## Contributions / Pull Requests
+All contributions are Apache 2.0.
+Only submit contributions where you have authored all of the code.
+If you do this on work time make sure your employer is cool with this.